fpicalausa/fpicalausa.github.io/_posts/2019-10-15-Controlling-an-Infrared-LED.md

 Powering a LED is usually as simple as making sure that you can provide the right current to it.
-The more current provided, the higher the radiant power you get (how "bright" the LED turns on).
+The more current provided, the higher the radiant power you get (that is the LED gets "brighter").
 Going over a certain current, however, will damage the LED.
 The specific current depends on the pulse length and how fast the pulse is repeated.

-Since we are sending IR signals at 38kHz, the we repeat the pulse every
+Since we are sending IR signals at 38kHz, we repeat the pulse every
 $T = 32 \mathrm{\mu s}$.
-The plan is to turn the LED on for half the time, that is $t_p = 16\mathrm{\mu s}$.
+The plan is to turn the LED on for half the time or $t_p = 16\mathrm{\mu s}$.
 Looking at the datasheet, for $t_p/T = 0.5$, and a pulse of $16\mathrm{\mu s}$, a current less than 200mA won't damage the LED.

-The GPIO pins, can only provide 16mA maximum without being damaged (there is also a maximum of 51mA across all pins).
+The GPIO pins of the rasberry pi can only provide 16mA maximum without being damaged.
 The 5V pins are linked directly to the power source, allowing to draw more current.
-This means that we need to power the LED through 5V pin, while controlling the signal from one of the GPIO.
+This means that we need to power the LED through a 5V pin, while controlling the signal from one of the GPIO.

 ## Transistor controlled signal

-A transistor can be though of as a current-operated switch.
-It has three
+A transistor can be thought of as a current-operated switch.
+Transistors have three
 connections: the base, the emitter and the collector.

 - When there is no current at the base, no current flows between the emitter